krishsharma0413/spotify-dl-custom/README.md

 [![asciicast](https://asciinema.org/a/488558.svg)](https://asciinema.org/a/488558)

-### Contributing and Local development

-Pull requests and any contributions are always welcome.
-Please open an issue with your proposal before you start with something.

-#### Running tests

-Tests are setup and run with pytest, run

-    make tests

-to run the tests with [Make](https://www.gnu.org/software/make/)

 ### Thanks and Credits

 Take a look at [CONTRIBUTORS](https://github.com/SathyaBhat/spotify-dl/graphs/contributors) for a list of all people who have helped and contributed to the project.

-### Issues, Feedback, Contact details

-Feel free to raise any bugs/issues under Github issues.
-Pull requests are also more than welcome.